SpaceVim/SpaceVim/docs/documentation.md

 The minor mode area can be toggled on and off with `SPC t m m`.

 Unicode symbols are displayed by default.
-Add `statusline_unicode_symbols = false` to your custom configuration file to use ASCII characters instead (may be useful in the terminal if you cannot set an appropriate font).
+Add `statusline_unicode = false` to your custom configuration file to use ASCII characters instead (may be useful in the terminal if you cannot set an appropriate font).

 The letters displayed in the statusline correspond to the key bindings used to toggle them.